goodlyrottenapple/lamYcalc/docs/comparison/comparison.md

 From this point, the simplifier rewrites `xa = x` to `False` and `(if False then u else FVar xa)` to `FVar xa` in the goal.
 The use of tactics and automated tools is heavily ingrained in Isabelle and it is actually impossible (i.e. impossible for me) to not use `simp` at this point in the proof, partly because one gets so used to discharging such trivial goals automatically and partly because it becomes nearly impossible to do the last two steps explicitly without having a detailed knowledge of the available commands and tactics in Isabelle (i.e. I don't).
 Doing these steps explicitly, quickly becomes cumbersome, as one needs to constantly look up the names of basic lemmas, such as `Set.empty\_iff`, which is a simple rewrite rule `(?c ∈ \{\}) = False`.

 Unlike Isabelle, Agda does not include nearly as much automation.
-The only proof search tool included with Agda is Agsy, which is similar, albeit weaker than the `simp` tactic.
+The only proof search tool included with Agda is Agsy, which is similar, albeit often weaker than the `simp` tactic.
 It may therefore seem that Agda will be much more cumbersome to reason in than Isabelle.
-This, however, turned out not to be the case, due to Agda's type system and the powerful pattern matching as well as direct access to the proof goals.
+This, however, turns out not to be the case, due to Agda's type system and the powerful pattern matching as well as direct access to the proof goals.

+###Proofs-as-programs

 As was already mentioned, Agda treats proofs as programs, and therefore provides direct access to proof objects.
-Whereas in Isabelle, the proof goal is of the form:
+In Isabelle, the proof goal is of the form:

 ```{.idris}
 lemma x: "assm-1 ⟹ ... ⟹ assm-n ⟹ concl"
 ```

-using the 'apply-style' reasoning in Isabelle can become burdensome, if we need to modify or reason with the assumptions, as was seen in the example above.
-Here we might rely on tactics such as `drule` which can be used to apply rules to the premises rather than the conclusion.
+using the 'apply-style' reasoning in Isabelle can become burdensome, if one needs to modify or reason with the assumptions, as was seen in the example above.
+In the example, the `drule` tactic, which is used to apply rules to the premises rather than the conclusion, was applied repeatedly.
 Other times, we might have to use structural rules for exchange or weakening, which are necessary purely for `organizational` purposes of the proof.
-In Agda, such limitations don't arise, since the example above looks like a functional definition:
+In Agda, such rules are not necessary, since the example above looks like a functional definition:

 ```{.idris}
 x assm-1 ... assm-n = ?
 ```

 Here, `assm-1` to `assm-n` are simply arguments to the function x, which expects something of type `concl` in the place of `?`.
-This presentation allows one to use the given assumptions arbitrarily, perhaps passing them to another function/proof or discarding them inf not needed.
+This presentation allows one to use the given assumptions arbitrarily, perhaps passing them to another function/proof or discarding them if not needed.
-This way of reasoning is also supported in Isabelle via the use of the Isar proof language, where the proof of `subst\_fresh` can be expressed in the following way:
+This way of reasoning is also supported in Isabelle via the use of the Isar proof language, where (the previous snippet of) the proof of `subst\_fresh` can be expressed in the following way:

 ```{.isabelle}
 lemma subst_fresh': "x ∉ FV t ⟹ t[x ::= u] = t"